by Dr. R. Iacobucci

 Hence, for each area of the stage in which a performer will stand, use the appropriate combination of brightness, color, change rates, and direction to accomplish the desired theatrical result.
 Overlap the lit areas to avoid dark voids as the actress crosses the stage.

 There are two common lighting instruments that accept a metal disc into which has been etched a sillouette --- these are the ELLIPSOIDAL and the SCANNERS OF PATTERN MASKS .
-These discs are called "gobos" or "cookies" or "pattern masks", and are available in hundreds of stock images or can be custom made to include a logo, person's name, etc. See PATTERN MASKS
+These discs are called "gobos" or "cookies" or "templates" or "pattern masks", and are available in hundreds of stock images or can be custom made to include a logo, person's name, etc. See PATTERN MASKS

 In the theatre they are commonly used to suggest an environment, such as a projected leaf pattern to suggest an "outdoors" setting.
 In concerts they are used in motorized Beam Projectors (see Yellow Pages - SPECIAL EFFECTS ) to provide dazzling moving backdrops.
 In advertising, they work to project a product name or slogan.

 Copyright April 1998 --- This document is protected from unauthorized use by international copyright laws.
 The author hereby grants permission to teachers to reproduce and distribute not more than fifty (50) copies to students, provided that the following acknowledgment is included with every copy: "Stage Lighting Basics by Dr. R. Iacobucci of Roctronics, www.roctronics.com" For all other proposed uses call 781-826-8888 or email: firstname.lastname@example.org